Stassie Karanikolaou Flaunts Incredible Curves In Skintight Mini Dress With Cut-Out Detailing

 “[You] look like Kylie,” remarked one commenter, along with a heart-eye emoji.

-“[L]literally thought this was [K]ylie,” chimed in a fourth Instagram user.
+“[L]iterally thought this was [K]ylie,” chimed in a fourth Instagram user.

 As fans are aware, Stassie is not shy when it comes to showing off her amazing assets on social media.
 In fact, a majority of her Instagram posts consist of her in risque ensembles that leave little to the imagination.